9 tips to speed up macOS Monterey

 This sounds a bit radical.
 But it’s merely a complicated Mac restart that refreshes settings controlling battery, fans, and other parameters.
 For example, if fans are underperforming, your Mac (macOS Monterey) gets hotter and slows down.

-That’s why resetting SMC controller may help:
+That’s why resetting the SMC controller may help:

 - Turn off your Mac completely and plug out the power cable.